-From May 26th, 2015, to November 22nd, 2016, I was rocking Fedora 22 on my Lenovo ThinkPad T440p – a solid year and a half of tech bliss.
-However, on July 19th, 2016, Fedora 22 gracefully entered its End of Life (EOL) phase.
-This translates to no more security or maintenance updates coming our way, signaling the friendly nudge to upgrade to a newer, stable version.
+From May 26, 2015, to November 22, 2016, I enjoyed a smooth experience running Fedora 22 on my Lenovo ThinkPad T440p—a solid year and a half of tech bliss.
+However, on July 19, 2016, Fedora 22 officially entered its End of Life (EOL) phase.
+This meant no more security or maintenance updates, prompting the need to upgrade to a newer, stable version.

-To instruct dnf to retain the downloaded packages in the cache, you need to append the following line to the dnf configuration file located at /etc/dnf/dnf.conf:
+To instruct DNF to retain downloaded packages in the cache, add the following line to the DNF configuration file located at /etc/dnf/dnf.conf:

 su -c "echo 'keepcache = true' >> /etc/dnf/dnf.conf"